Ed-G655/nf-compare-miRNome/README.md

 2) Use miRmap and TargetScan to predict miRNA targets of reference and mutate sequences

-3)Compare microRNA targets and calcule changes to plot microRNA target changes.
+3)Compare microRNA targets and calcule changes to plot microRNA target changes

 ------------------------------------------------------------------------

 ### Workflow overview